medakshchoudhary/creativecodersReimagineRound2/README.md

-# Zomato Reimagined
+# Nike Reimagined

 This is a reimagined form of the main Zomato website.
 This is the Zomato Reimagined website with a totally new look.
-This project is for a competition known as Re-Imagined by Sheryians Coding School.
+This project is for a competition known as Reimagined by Sheryians.

 ## Installation